 Life can be fast-paced and stressful.
 When it comes to transferring money, most people don’t even carry cash or checks on them anymore.

 This presents an issue when people are trying to send or receive funds.

 Venmo presents itself to alleviate this stress because it allows users to connect their bank account to the Venmo app and digitally transfer their money to other Venmo users.

-Before you go ahead and download anything, it is important to understand exactly how the app works, some of the benefits, as well as any additional options.
+Before you go ahead and download anything, it is important to understand exactly how the app works, some of the benefits, and why it is the best way to send money.

 Let’s take a look at what makes Venmo so special and why it could make your life easier.

 Venmo is a peer-to-peer mobile app that allows you to directly send and receive money.
 It also provides some banking features, such as credit cards, debit cards, direct deposits, and mobile check deposits.